This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Provide a Way to Absorb Excess Moisture

-Line the bucket or bag with a newspaper at to bottom to absorb any fluids. (*If there’s a specific article that irks your sensibilities, add it where it belongs – in the compost.
+Line the bucket or bag with a newspaper at to bottom to absorb any fluids. (*If a specific article irks your sensibilities, add it to the compost.
 It’s called maximizing the benefits)

 Mix Your Compost and Garden Soil